 Currently, milk paint is available from a handful of specialty retailers and small businesses.
 For now, you’ll be unlikely to find it in the aisles of your neighborhood hardware store or paint store.
 Thanks to the internet, however, you can order milk paint in equivalent sizes to pre-mixed oil paints, with enough powder for a pint, quarter, or gallon of paint when mixed.

 Because milk paint is still handmade in smaller batches, it tends to be more expensive than oil-based house paints.
 However, because of its versatility, it’s also easy to experiment with on smaller projects to get a feel for it.

-Whether you paint a door, shelf, or entire room, you will be rewarded with a unique finish and look that also has the advantage of being non-toxic.
+Whether you paint a door, a shelf, or an entire room, you will be rewarded with a unique finish and look that also has the advantage of being nontoxic.

 Alford K, Kumar N. Pulmonary Health Effects of Indoor Volatile Organic Compounds—A Meta-Analysis.
 IJERPH.
 2021;18(4):1578. doi:10.3390/ijerph18041578

 Boyle E, Viet S, Wright D, et al. Assessment of Exposure to VOCs Among Pregnant Women in the National Children’s Study.
 IJERPH.
 2016;13(4):376. doi:10.3390/ijerph13040376